telerik/ajax-docs/controls/daterangepicker/client-side-programming/events/overview.md

 ---
-title: Events
+title: Overview
-page_title: Client-side Events - RadDateRangePicker
+page_title: Client-side events Overview - RadDateRangePicker
-description: Check our Web Forms article about Events.
+description: Check our Web Forms article about RadDateRangePicker Client-side events Overview.
-slug: daterangepicker/client-side-programming/events
+slug: daterangepicker/client-side-programming/events/overview
-tags: events
+tags: overview
 published: True
-position: 1
+position: 0
 ---

-# Events
+# Overview

 This article lists the client-side events of the **RadDateRangePicker** and how to use them.